 Australian Institute of Health and Welfare.
-(2021).
-Injury in Australia: drowning and submersion.
+(2022).
+Drowning and submersion.
 Retrieved from https://www.aihw.gov.au/reports/injury/drowning-and-submersion

-Injury in Australia: drowning and submersion.
-Australian Institute of Health and Welfare, 10 March 2021, https://www.aihw.gov.au/reports/injury/drowning-and-submersion
+Drowning and submersion.
+Australian Institute of Health and Welfare, 25 November 2022, https://www.aihw.gov.au/reports/injury/drowning-and-submersion

 Australian Institute of Health and Welfare.
-Injury in Australia: drowning and submersion [Internet].
-Canberra: Australian Institute of Health and Welfare, 2021 [cited 2021 Sep.
-28].
+Drowning and submersion [Internet].
+Canberra: Australian Institute of Health and Welfare, 2022 [cited 2022 Nov.
+27].
 Available from: https://www.aihw.gov.au/reports/injury/drowning-and-submersion

 Get citations as an Endnote file:

-Water-related activities such as swimming and bathing are usually safe, when risks are managed appropriately.
-However, environmental conditions or accidents can result in submersion injuries or death by drowning.
+Water-based activities such as swimming and bathing are usually safe, when risks are managed.
+However, environmental conditions or accidents can lead to submersion injuries or death by drowning.
 Some submersion injuries can have long-term effects, such as when the brain goes without oxygen for too long.

 Rate (per 100,000)

 Swimming pool (including following a fall into a pool) (W67–68)